Virginia Tech® home

 Extra Supplies to Have at Home:

 Never use items such as grills, camp stoves, or generators indoors.
-They produce carbon monoxide, that is deadly and non-detectable.
+They produce carbon monoxide, which is deadly and undetectable.

 Family Communications Plan